-The fully qualified host name assigned to your system.
-A fully qualified host name contains the host name and the domain name, with host name and each level of the domain name are separated by a period (.).
+The fully qualified host name assigned to your system or NetRAIN interface.
+A fully qualified host name contains the host name and the domain name, with host name and each level of the domain name separated by a period (.).
 Ask the network administrator for a unique host name.